 SUMMER SCHOLARS SUPPORT

 Summer Scholars Support is a need- and merit-based scholarship opportunity for California high school students enrolled in grades 8th – 11th.
-Both partial and full scholarships are available for students enrolled in UCLA academic courses, Precollege Summer Institutes, or the Summer College Immersion Program (SCIP)
+Both partial and full scholarships are available for students enrolled in UCLA summer courses, Precollege Summer Institutes, or the Summer College Immersion Program (SCIP)

 - February 15: Summer Scholars Online Form available.

 - April 1: Summer Scholars Application due by 5PM.

 - April 28: Award announcements are emailed at 5PM.